aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 ### Making changes

-You can customize the Step Functions configuration by editing the code at `./lib/eventbridge-stepfunction-sqs-stack.ts`.
+You can customize the AWS Step Functions configuration by editing the code at `./lib/eventbridge-stepfunction-sqs-stack.ts`.
 To deploy changes, use the `cdk deploy` command.

 ## Cleanup